phantomic12/phn-repo/README.md

 this wont be maintained anymore, complete redesign happening on the phantomsarch repo, this will be dead either when this stuff gets deleted or whenever github actions decides to stop working

+im archiving this, if anyone wants to use this as a reference for anything feel free